CEE 102A/EGR 102A/MAE 102A

 An introduction to ordinary differential equations.
 Use of numerical methods.
 Equations of a single variable and systems of linear equations.
 Method of undermined coefficients and method of variation of parameters.
 Series solutions.
 Use of eigenvalues and eigenvectors.
 Laplace transforms.
 Nonlinear equations and stability; phase portraits.
 Partial differential equations via separation of variables.
 Sturm-Liouville theory.
 Three lectures.
 Prerequisites: MAT 201 or 203, and MAT 202 or 204.

-MAE 306 / MAT 392
+MAE 306/MAT 392

 Mathematics in Engineering II

 Solution of partial differential equations.
 Complex variable methods.
 Characteristics, orthogonal functions, and integral transforms.
 Cauchy-Riemann conditions and analytic functions, mapping, the Cauchy integral theorem, and the method of residues with application to inversion of transforms.
 Applications to diffusion, wave and Laplace equations in fluid mechanics and electrostatics.
 Three lectures, one preceptorial.
-Prerequisite: 305, MAT 301 or equivalent.
+Prerequisite: 305 or MAT 301 or equivalent.

 The Science of Fission and Fusion Energy